On $p$-adic Measures for Quaternionic Modular Forms: Introduction

 for $t=2n+1,...,\kappa$ where $L_{Np}(s,f,\chi)$ is the partial $L$-function with Euler factors at places dividing $Np$ removed and $E_p(s,\chi)$ the modified $p$-Euler factor defined by \eqref{53}.

 As an application, we discuss the properties of special values in the final section.
 The analytic property (Proposition \ref{6.1}) and algebraic property (Proposition \ref{6.2}) can be obtained immediately from the inner product formula \eqref{54} and the Fourier expansion in proposition \ref{5.1}.
 For the $p$-adic interpolation, we follow the strategy in \cite{CP} by showing that the Kummer congruences hold for those special $L$-values.
-We state our main result for the $p$-adic interpolation below.